Analyzing AIkido Pharma (AIKI) and Its Rivals

 |2.61

-AIkido Pharma presently has a consensus target price of $2.00, suggesting a potential upside of 142.16%.
-As a group, “Commercial physical research” companies have a potential upside of 4.08%.
-Given AIkido Pharma’s stronger consensus rating and higher probable upside, equities analysts plainly believe AIkido Pharma is more favorable than its competitors.
+AIkido Pharma currently has a consensus target price of $2.00, indicating a potential upside of 150.00%.
+As a group, “Commercial physical research” companies have a potential upside of 3.48%.
+Given AIkido Pharma’s stronger consensus rating and higher possible upside, equities analysts plainly believe AIkido Pharma is more favorable than its peers.

+This table compares AIkido Pharma and its peers’ net margins, return on equity and return on assets.

 Summary

-AIkido Pharma competitors beat AIkido Pharma on 9 of the 13 factors compared.
+AIkido Pharma peers beat AIkido Pharma on 8 of the 13 factors compared.

 AIkido Pharma, Inc. is a biotechnology development company, which engages in the provision of diversified portfolio of small-molecule anticancer and antiviral therapeutics in development.
 Its oncology therapeutics includes treatments for pancreatic cancer, acute myeloid leukemia, and acute lymphoblastic leukemia.
 It also creates broad-spectrum antiviral platform, in which the lead compounds have activity against multiple viruses including Influenza virus, Ebolavirus and Marburg virus, SARS-CoV, MERS-CoV, and SARS-CoV-2, the cause of COVID-19.
 The company was founded by Gilbert V. Levin and M. Karen Levin in 1967 and is headquartered in New York, NY.